rosette

 The advent of cheaper printing techniques and especially the development of the halftone (which substantially reduced the cost of illustrations) created a vast new audience for magzines.

-Art journals such as Studio and Brush and Pencil -- or more general magazines such as Ladies' Home Journal -- were sources ideas for architects and for craftsmen, or -- perhaps even more important -- as arbiters of taste for middle-class consumers.
 New "shelter" magazines, especially House and Garden and House Beautiful, quickly became "tastemakers".
 (In its own words, House Beautiful was the "only magazine in America devoted to Simplicity, Economy, and Appropriateness in the home".)
 Bungalow Magazine played an important role in promoting the Arts and Crafts ideals.

 Precise Circulation Data Lacking